The ArchAndroid: Janelle Monáe Proudly Professes She’s Nonbinary

 Janelle Monáe Proudly Professes She’s Nonbinary

-Janelle Monáe just casually made an announcement on social media.
+Janelle Monáe just casually made an announcement on social media as she continues to live her truth.
 The “The ArchAndroid” album maker casually told fans this weekend that she’s nonbinary.
 Janelle retweeted @camrynieroway who posted “There is absolutely nothing better than living outside the gender binary,” alongside the #IAmNonbinary hashtag.

 The songstress/actress then used the #IAmNonBinary hashtag herself.
 People who identify as Nonbinary are not exclusively masculine or feminine and identify outside the gender binary.